rdinch/MathResourceStudio-Help/docs/exercise-sets/Advanced Number Operations/mixed-advanced-operations.md

 3. Click OK to apply the selected values.

+!!! note
-NOTE: Examples - If you have a number like 256
+    Examples - If you have a number like 256

     - select 1 decimal place, the number will become 25.6

     - select 2 decimal places and the number will become 2.56

 To set the distribution of values, select the desired distribution option (Normal or Balanced) next to the Distribution option in the options pane.
 - select 4 decimal places and the number will become 0.0256